Investment Banking vs Hedge Fund

 When an investment banking associate starts out he earns big bucks, because his job is to raise capital!
 So when he is able to bridge the gap between businesses and capital, he wins and earns big money.

 So, what if you want to be a hedge fund manager?
 All you need to do is to build yourself before you join as a hedge fund manager.
-Take financial modelling training, enrol yourself for CFA program and join academic & investment clubs.
-The more you will be able to add value to investment, better would be your chances.
+Take financial modeling training, enroll yourself for the CFA Program, and join academic & investment clubs.
+The more you will be able to add value to the investment, the better would be your chances.

 From the following fact, you will realize why we are saying this.

 Let’s have a look at what happens after 10 years.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 As an investment banker, if you invest 10 years into your career, you would be able to earn millions, even tens of millions.